Ecuador launches ‘eco’ gasoline fuel based on Argus ethanol price

 Argus biofuels price assessments are widely used in physical and derivative contracts around the world.
 Argus’ transparent price assessment methodology has been increasingly adopted throughout the Americas and globally.
 Argus price assessments are used by major energy producers and consumers as price references in long-term supply contracts, and by market participants for portfolio mark-to-market, counterparty exposure management, derivatives and a wide range of investment and market analysis purposes.

-on Argus' ethanol prices and market coverage.
+Request more information on Argus' ethanol prices and market coverage.